Edit this wiki page Follow

 Skills

 Each class has a variety of Skills, each split up into three categories (based on the buttons that activate them): A Skill, B Skill, and Y Skill.
-The Y Skill is reserved for special Team Skills, which require other players to join in a specific formation.
-The effectiveness of the Team Skill is determined by how many players join.
-Players start with two-to-three random skills at Skill Level 1 and earn new skills by earning experience points.
-Up to five extra skills (chosen at random) can be earned (by leveling up to Skill Level 5).
-Each Skill has a cooldown timer and take up a certain part of the AP bar (which charges up over time).
+The Y Skill is reserved for special Team Skills, which require other players to join in a specific formation (with some Team Skills being more effective with more players).
+Players start with 2-3 random skills at Skill Level 1 and earn new Skills by earning experience points.
+Up to five extra Skills (chosen at random) can be earned (by leveling up to Skill Level 5).
+Certain types of equipment have buffs (such as Heal+ and Smash+) that allow players to start with a particular Skill.

 Warrior